-We have built bottle trees and shrubs made from our guests' used wine bottles (see picture below).
-They are colorful and provide an "artsy" look to the gardens.
+Bottle trees and shrubs have been built from our guests’ used wine bottles (see picture below).
+They are colorful and provide an “artsy” look to the gardens.

 We have also used beer bottles for flower garden edging.

-Paper towels and toilet paper are made from recycled paper (from Publix GreenWise) to conserve trees.
-We use cloth napkins at breakfast that can be reused.
+Paper towels and toilet paper are made from recycled paper (from Publix GreenWise and Kroger Simple Truth) to conserve trees and use cloth napkins at breakfast that can be reused.